Lead in Well Water Systems

 Go to > top.

-Lead exists throughout our physical environment.
-We are exposed to very small amounts each day, usually with no bad health effects.
 Well water in Minnesota usually does not contain detectable levels of lead.
-However, the pipes and other components (such as faucets, valves, or fittings) in the household plumbing may contain lead.
+However, the pipes and other components in the household plumbing may contain lead.
 If they do, lead may dissolve into the water.
-The longer the water stands idle in the plumbing pipes and components, the more lead that can dissolve into the water.
+The longer the water stands idle in the plumbing pipes and components, the more lead can dissolve into the water.

 Go to > top.